Colleges by Location

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 86%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 84%, which is considered an above-average graduation rate.

 Student Body

-It is never easy to figure out which school is the perfect choice for you.
-You can have a better understanding of the school's culture and way of life by learning more about the student body.
+Choosing a school that is the right fit for you is not a simple task.
+You can get a better insight into a school's culture and life by learning more about its student body.

 Main Student Body